The wing of an airplane viewed from inside, with a colorful sunset or sunrise in the background over clouds.

 After booking

-Log into the airline's site, find "Manage Booking," and look for meal options.
-Some bury it under "Special Services."
+Log in, find "Manage Booking," look for meal options.
 If you booked via Expedia or similar, go to the airline directly.

 By phone